 Mary Ann Gray, Ph.D. has served as a director of our company since April 2005.
 Currently, Dr. Gray is President of Gray Strategic Advisors, LLC, a company which she started in 2003 and which provides strategic consulting services to the biotechnology industry.
-Dr. Gray also serves on the boards of directors of Dyax Corp., Senomyx, Inc. and TetraLogic, Inc., each of which is a publicly-traded company.
-During the past five years, Dr. Gray also served on the board of directors for each of GTC Biotherapeutics Inc. and Telik, Inc., each a public company, as well as Apthera Inc., a privately held company.
+Dr. Gray also currently serves on the boards of directors of Senomyx, Inc. and TetraLogic, Inc., each a public company.
+During the past five years, Dr. Gray also served on the board of directors for each of GTC Biotherapeutics Inc., Dyax Corporation, and Telik, Inc., each a public company, as well as Apthera Inc., a privately held company.
 From 1999 to 2003, Dr. Gray was Senior Analyst and Portfolio Manager for the Federated Kaufmann Fund.
 Prior to 1999, Dr. Gray led biotechnology equity research groups at Raymond James & Associates, Warburg Dillon Read and Kidder Peabody for an aggregate of nine years.
-The NCG Committee believes that Dr. Gray's scientific background, financial industry experience and public company board experience make her a valuable contributor to Board discussions.
-In addition, her extensive experience on other audit committees makes her well qualified to chair our Audit Committee.
 Dr. Gray holds a Ph.D. in pharmacology from the University of Vermont where she focused on novel chemotherapeutic agents for the treatment of cancer.
+Dr. Gray has announced that she will be resigning from our Board of Directors in connection with, and as of the date of, the 2016 Annual Meeting of Stockholders.